frintjs/frint/docs/api/mapToProps.md

 ## Shared state from other Apps

-If you app is alloed to listen to state changes happening in other Apps, you can:
+If you app is allwoed to listen to state changes happening in other Apps, you can:

 ```js
 export default mapToProps({